Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

  - Read the Wikipedia article, mainly paying attention to the pseudocode provided.
  - Began testing ways to store K values for the algorithm.
  - Created a `Test.java` file for making helper functions in `Utils.java`.
+ - Created `MD5_actual.java` which returns correct output for the MD5 hash.

 ### 2025-05-21 - K Constants (continued)
 **In Class**